-The significant investments and business interests of Regal Hotels International Holdings Limited ("RHIHL"), the principal listed subsidiary of the Group, comprise hotel ownership business which is principally undertaken through Regal Real Estate Investment Trust ("Regal REIT"), hotel operation and management businesses, asset management of Regal REIT, property development and investment, including those undertaken through the joint venture in P&R Holdings Limited ("P&R Holdings"), aircraft ownership and leasing and other investment businesses.
+The significant investments and business interests of Regal Hotels International Holdings Limited ("RHIHL"), the principal listed subsidiary of the Group, comprise hotel ownership business which is principally undertaken through Regal Real Estate Investment Trust ("Regal REIT"), hotel operation and management businesses, asset management of Regal REIT, property development and investment, including those undertaken through the joint venture in P&R Holdings Limited ("P&R"), aircraft ownership and leasing and other investment businesses.

-Cosmopolitan International Holdings Limited ("Cosmopolitan") is a listed subsidiary of the Group held through P&R Holdings.
-The principal business activities of the Cosmopolitan group comprise property development and investment, which are mainly focused in the People's Republic of China (the "PRC"), and other investments including financial assets investments.
+Cosmopolitan International Holdings Limited ("Cosmopolitan") is a listed subsidiary of the Group held through P&R. The principal business activities of the Cosmopolitan group comprise property development and investment, which are mainly focused in the People's Republic of China (the "PRC"), and other investments including financial assets investments.

-The performance of the Group's property, construction and building related and other investment businesses, and those of the principal businesses of RHIHL, Regal REIT and Cosmopolitan during the year under review, the commentary on the property and hotel sectors in which the Group operates, the changes in the general market conditions and their potential impact on the Group's operating performances and future prospects are contained in the preceding Chairman's Statement and in this Management Discussion and Analysis.
+The performance of the Group's property, construction and building related and other investment businesses, and those of the principal businesses of RHIHL, Regal REIT and Cosmopolitan for the year, including the commentary on the business sectors in which the Group operates, the changes in the general market conditions and their potential impact on the Group's operating performance and future prospects, is contained in the preceding Chairman's Statement and in this Management Discussion and Analysis.